isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <p>Founded in 1956, River Valley High School (RVHS) was the first Chinese
 secondary school set up by the government.
-The school, initially known as the Singapore Government Chinese Middle School, first occupied the premises of Seng Poh Primary School before being , renamed Queenstown Government Chinese Middle School upon its move<s>d</s> to Strathmore Avenue.</p>
+The school, initially known as the Singapore Government Chinese Middle School, first occupied the premises of Seng Poh Primary School before being, renamed Queenstown Government Chinese Middle School upon its move<s>d</s> to Strathmore Avenue.</p>
 <p>In 1958, it was relocated to Jalan Kuala and renamed River Valley Government
 Chinese Middle School. &nbsp;</p>